Located in Bondi Junction

-I am Julia Meyerowitz-Katz.
-Welcome to my website which is designed to introduce you to the work that I do as a Jungian analyst and art psychotherapist and to give you some sense of what it might be like to come and see me should you wish to do so.
-If you have questions or for an appointment please contact me via the secure contact form here or phone me on 02 9389 8936
+Welcome to my website which is designed to introduce you to the work that I do as a Jungian training analyst, clinical supervisor and art psychotherapist and to give you some sense of what it might be like to engage with me in psychotherapy, analysis or supervision should you choose to do so.
+In these unprecedented troubled and troubling times when much is uncertain and unstable, I am offering tele-psychotherapy and analysis.
+If you have questions or would like to make an appointment please contact me via the secure contact form here or call +61 456 436 376.
+If you have enquries about my art practice, please go to https://jmkfineart.blogspot.com/p/home.html

 I specialise in individual and couple psychoanalysis and psychotherapy and supervision of students, trainees and qualified, experienced clinicians.
 As a Training Analyst with ANZSJA I am qualified to supervise Candidates in training.
 In my clinical work I draw on my training and experience as an art psychotherapist by integrating art making into psychotherapy and analysis when it is appropriate.